Discussing Challenging Issues

-Teaching a current event may just become your best day ever.
-Young people of all ages have opinions and get animated when talking about what’s in the news.
+Discussing a current event may just become your best day ever.
+Young people of all ages have opinions and get passionate when talking about what’s in the news.
+These conversations can also be tricky, and facilitators can get nervous about conflict and unpredictability.
+This guide helps youth develop group agreements and argument skills and build a base of civic competency.

 The Better Arguments Project seeks to guide people to have better, not fewer, arguments.